Republican Mad At Interior Nominee Deb Haaland For Being 'Divisive'

-Category: World Politics Hits: 11Republican Sen. Steve Daines of Montana told Rep. Deb Haaland (D-NM), who was nominated to be the first Native American member of a presidential cabinet, that her confirmation would cause "more divisiveness" in the country.
+Category: World Politics Hits: 12Republican Sen. Steve Daines of Montana told Rep. Deb Haaland (D-NM), who was nominated to be the first Native American member of a presidential cabinet, that her confirmation would cause "more divisiveness" in the country.
 At a Senate hearing on Tuesday, Daines suggested that Haaland shouldn't be confirmed as secretary of the Interior because she has worked to eliminate the use of fossil fuels.
 "If we can move President Biden's agenda forward together, we can create those millions of [green energy] jobs," Haaland told Daines.
 Daines used the remainder of his time to attack Haaland.
 "I'm just concerned about proceeding with this nomination," he said.
 "The track record and the ideology and the past, I think, will perpetuate more divisiveness and will certainly harm Montana's economy.
 And that's why I have some concerns."
 Haaland responds to Sen. Daines question about why she co-sponsored a bill protecting grizzly bears in perpetuity: "Senator, I believe I was caring about the bears." #DebForInterior — #DebforInterior (@jnoisecat) February 23, 2021

 Read more https://crooksandliars.com/2021/02/republican-mad-interior-nominee-deb